Rafael Devers Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the seventh-ranked team ERA among all league pitching staffs (3.93).
+- The Orioles have the seventh-ranked team ERA among all MLB pitching staffs (3.93).

-- Orioles pitchers combine to give up the sixth-fewest home runs in baseball (176 total, 1.1 per game).
+- Orioles pitchers combine to allow 177 home runs (1.1 per game), the seventh-fewest in baseball.

-- In his last time out on Saturday, the lefty tossed 7 1/3 innings against the Cleveland Guardians, giving up one earned run while surrendering one hit.
+- In his last appearance on Sunday, the right-hander tossed seven innings against the Cleveland Guardians, giving up one earned run while surrendering five hits.

-- In three games this season, the 30-year-old has a 2.60 ERA and 3.1 strikeouts per nine innings, while allowing a batting average of .150 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.